Ventricular tachycardia (VT) is a rapid heartbeat that starts in the lower chambers of the heart (ventricles).

 When to Contact a Medical Professional

-The disorder cannot be prevented in some cases.
+In some cases, the disorder cannot be prevented.
 In other cases, it can be prevented by treating heart problems and avoiding certain medicines.

 Wide-complex tachycardia; V tach; Tachycardia - ventricular